szymAbr/recipe-saver/README.md

 ## Project Status

 This project is currently in development.
-Users can access their recipes by choosing items from the list.
-Functionality to add list categories to be added.
+Users can access their recipes by choosing items from their list.

 ## Summary